Relationship Problems and Unhealthy or Abusive Relationships - Halifax Psychologist

 ● You feel manipulated or controlled

-do not matter.
+You feel forced to do things you do not want to do, pressured to be sexually intimate, controlled by threats, or made to feel that your opinions do not matter.
 Your partner may criticize your ideas, dismiss your feelings, and make you afraid of disagreeing with him or her.
 Your partner does not accept you for who you are, but rather, attempts to change you into who they believe you should be.

 ● Your partner is very jealous, aggressive, or angry

 When you are with your partner, it often feels as though you need to watch what you say or do because of he / she easily becomes angry, aggressive, or very jealous.
-Jealousy is not a sign of love, it is a sign of possessiveness and controlling behavior.
-Aggressive or violent behavior is not the only sign that you are in an unhealthy or abusive relationship, but it is often the most obvious sign that you need to leave the relationship.
+Jealousy is not a sign of love, it is a sign of possessiveness and controlling behaviour.
+Aggressive or violent behaviour is not the only sign that you are in an unhealthy or abusive relationship, but it is often the most obvious sign that you need to leave the relationship.

 ● Your partner rarely takes responsibility for mistakes or acknowledges being wrong